Sup2point0/Assort/~lists/quotes.md

 ## Intriguing

+***Just because an apple falls one hundred times out of a hundred does not mean it will fall on the hundred and first.***

 ***The mind is not a vessel to be filled but a fire to be kindled.***

 ***How inappropriate to call this Planet Earth when it is quite clearly ocean.***